Stewardship: Reducing the risk of resistance

 Insect Resistance Management Strategy (IRMS)

-The cotton industry has implemented an Insecticide Resistance Management Strategy (IRMS) to manage the risk of resistance of all major pests in cotton including aphids, mites and Helicoverpa spp.
-The IRMS is applicable to both conventional and Bt cotton, is updated annually and is printed in the Cotton Pest Management Guide.
+The cotton industry has implemented an Insecticide Resistance Management Strategy (IRMS) to manage the risk of resistance of all major pests in cotton including SLW, aphids, mites and Helicoverpa spp.
+The IRMS is applicable to both conventional and Bt cotton, is updated annually and printed in the Cotton Pest Management Guide.
 It is also available to download directly here.

 The IRMS is split into two regions: Northern and Central/Southern, reflecting the different growing seasons from Central QLD through to southern NSW.